LikhitaYerra/Chess-Vision-Narrator/README.md

 2. Add your **OpenAI API key** to environment variables or notebook.

 3. Run the notebooks in order:
-   - `Untitled7.ipynb` – Piece detection using YOLO
+   - `YOLO.ipynb` – Piece detection using YOLO
-   - `Untitled9.ipynb` – Move generation + commentary pipeline
+   - `MAIN_APP.ipynb` – Move generation + commentary pipeline

 ---